 If you are on SEO forums you might hear about some of these tactics that “work” but I urge you not to partake in them.
 A tactic that might work today, could get your entire listing and all of your reviews removed tomorrow.

 No, you do not!
-One common misconception within the SEO industry is that you need an address to have a Google My Business listing.
-This used to be the case, but a little while back Google made a few tweaks to allow businesses without an address to claim a listing on Google My Business.
-While you don’t need to display an address on GMB, you still need to have an address to verify.
+One common misconception within the SEO industry is that you need an address to have a Google Business Profile listing.
+This used to be the case, but a little while back Google made a few tweaks to allow businesses without an address to claim a listing on Google Business Profile.
+While you don’t need to display an address on GBP, you still need to have an address to verify.

-There are a lot of different ways to get help with Google My Business.
+There are a lot of different ways to get help with Google Business Profile.

 For quick questions, my personal favorite way to get help is to tweet them at @GoogleMyBiz.
 They are generally very responsive and will get back to you with a reply or DM within a day or so.
 You can do the same thing on Facebook, but I’ve heard the response time is a bit slower.

 For urgent matters, you can call them at 1-844-491-9665 to speak with a live person.